thu-ml/tianshou/docs/tutorials/cheatsheet.rst

     critic = DataParallelNet(Critic(net, device=None).to(args.device))

 Yes, that's all!
 This general approach can be applied to almost all kinds of algorithms implemented in Tianshou.
-We provide a full script to show how to run multi-GPU: `test/discrete/test_ppo.py <https://github.com/thu-ml/tianshou/blob/master/test/discrete/test_ppo.py>`_
+We provide a complete script to show how to run multi-GPU: `test/discrete/test_ppo.py <https://github.com/thu-ml/tianshou/blob/master/test/discrete/test_ppo.py>`_

-As for other cases such as customized network or environments that has a nested observation, here is the rules:
+As for other cases such as customized network or environments that have a nested observation, here are the rules:

 1. The data format transformation (numpy -> cuda) is done in the ``DataParallelNet`` wrapper; your customized network should not apply any kinds of data format transformation;
 2. Create a similar class that inherit ``DataParallelNet``, which is only in charge of data format transformation (numpy -> cuda);